1 9 8 3 (USA)

-Kwicky Koala was a peace-loving happy-go-lucky Australian bear (yes, I know the Koala is not a bear, but hey – it was a cartoon!) who liked to snack on eucalyptus leaves and slowly stroll about enjoying the beauty of nature.
+Kwicky Koala (voiced by Robert Allen Ogle) was a peace-loving happy-go-lucky Australian bear (yes, I know the Koala is not a bear, but hey – it was a cartoon!) who liked to snack on eucalyptus leaves and slowly stroll about enjoying the beauty of nature.

-But when necessary, he could move with lightning speed, much to the frustration of wiley Wilford Wolf.
+But when necessary, he could move with lightning speed, much to the frustration of wiley Wilfred Wolf (John Stephenson).

-Crazy Claws was a wacko wildcat with the claws of a buzz saw and a wit to match.
-His slashing sarcasm was often directed against the intrepid trapper Rawhide Clyde and his scraggly companion Bristletooth, who were in a never-ending chase after Crazy.
+Crazy Claws (Jim McGeorge) was a wacko wildcat with the claws of a buzz saw and a wit to match.
+His slashing sarcasm was often directed against the intrepid trapper Rawhide Clyde (also voiced by Robert Allen Ogle) and his scraggly companion Bristletooth (Peter Cullen), who were in a never-ending chase after Crazy.

-Caught in the middle was park supervisor Ranger Dangerfield who read out rules and regulations along with a few factual ecology hints and Mother Nature’s homilies.
+Caught in the middle was park supervisor Ranger Rangerfield (Michael Bell) who read out rules and regulations along with a few factual ecology hints and Mother Nature’s homilies.

-Dirty Dawg was a dingy dandy who dressed in the best sartorial splendour that could be found in the local garbage dump.
+Dirty Dawg (Frank Welker) was a dingy dandy who dressed in the best sartorial splendour that could be found in the local garbage dump.

-Along with his semi-faithful sidekick, Ratso, Dirty went on a variety of daily escapades.
+Along with his semi-faithful sidekick, Ratso (Marshall Efron), Dirty went on a variety of daily escapades.

-But having no dog tag, derelict Dirty was a constant concern to Officer Bullhorn, yet he could never quite catch the ne’er-do-well Dawg, who sometimes almost did good.
+But having no dog tag, derelict Dirty was a constant concern to Officer Bullhorn (Matthew Faison), yet he could never quite catch the ne’er-do-well Dawg, who sometimes almost did good.

-The bumbling Bungle Brothers, big Joey and little George (pictured), the un-identical twins, tried desperately to perfect their vaudeville act and become headliners in showbiz.
-They had lots of will, but could never quite find the way.
+The bumbling Bungle Brothers, big Joey (Allan Melvin) and little George (Michael Bell), the unidentical twins, tried desperately to perfect their vaudeville act and become headliners in showbiz.
+They had lots of will but could never quite find the way.